r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 One may also want to clean up after the script (`temp` can be deleted).

-## Binary installer of R, building packages from source (without RTools42)
+## Building packages from source using toolchain tarball

+This assumes that R has been installed from the binary installer.

 First, download the toolchain and libraries.
-They are available in a single tarball [here](https://www.r-project.org/nosvn/winutf8/ucrt3/), a file named such as `gcc10_ucrt3_full_4737.tar.zst`.
+They are available in a single tarball [here](https://www.r-project.org/nosvn/winutf8/ucrt3/), a file named such as `gcc10_ucrt3_full_4737.tar.zst` (4737 is version number).

-There is also a variant named `gcc10_ucrt3_base_4737.tar.zst`, which is smaller, only has enough libraries to install base R and recommended packages (which are probably enough also for many, but not all, CRAN packages).
-The Zstandard compressor works better on these files than the compressor used by RTools42 (Inno Setup does not support Zstandard compression), so the file is smaller and decompresses faster.
+The "base" toolchain is named `gcc10_ucrt3_base_4737.tar.zst`.

-You may run an MSys2 shell `C:\msys64\msys2.exe` and the following commands (please note the number 4737 in this example needs to be replaced by the current release available, there is always only one at a time):
+You may run an Msys2 shell `C:\msys64\msys2.exe` and the following commands (please note the number 4737 in this example needs to be replaced by the current release available, there is always only one at a time):